Observing the 29 March solar eclipse? Expert advice on how to make sure your eclipse glasses are safe

 The AAA says it has come across test reports that are "at best questionable and at worst clearly bogus".

 Unsure?
-Check the American Astronomical Association's list of vendors of safe solar viewers, listing products the AAA says it has tested for compliance with safety regulations.
+Check the American Astronomical Society's list of vendors of safe solar viewers, listing products the AAS says it has tested for compliance with safety regulations.

 Women observing a solar eclipse safely with eclipse glasses.
 Credit: Leo Patrizi / Getty